Artwork Page for The Fourth King of Hell

 Description

 Originally part of a set of ten, this hanging scroll depicts the Fourth King of Hell.
 Accompanied by his secretary, the king with bulging eyes is seated at the center, overseeing how well his verdict is being conducted.
 On the bottom, sinners are suffering in a giant cauldron filled with boiling water, constantly pierced by a guard’s burning spears.
-Ready-made Buddhist paintings from China, created in professional workshops in the port city of Ningbo, are believed to be prototypes for this Korean scroll’s grotesque imagery.
+Ready-made Buddhist paintings from China, created in professional workshops in the port city of Ningbo, are believed to one of the important inspirations for this hell scene.

 A large hanging scroll painting of a man wearing a crown and seated at the center of the paintnig behind a rectangular block, accompanied by an image of a smaller man.
 The men look down at a scene of smaller images of people being attacked and engulfed in flames.